willwade/baton-aac-app/README.md

 yarn dev
 ```

-To build new releases, increment the version (without tagging) with `npm --no-git-tag-version version [major|minor|patch]`.
-Then, create a **draft** release on the GitHub repository and push.
-The app will then be built and available under the draft release.
-Once the next version is ready, publish the draft.
-GitHub will automatically tag the correct commit.
+To build new releases:

+1. Increment the version: `npm --no-git-tag-version version [major|minor|patch]`
+2. Commit and push: `git commit -am "Bump version to X.X.X" && git push`
+3. Create a **draft** release on GitHub with tag `vX.X.X` (matching package.json version)
+4. The GitHub Actions workflow will automatically build and upload the installers to the draft release
+5. Once ready, publish the draft release